-Either before or after dinner, guests congregate at the Tequila Bar, which is well stocked with the best Tequilas and Mescals that are produced in the State of Jalisco, not far from Casa Kimberly .
+Either before or after dinner, guests congregate at the Tequila Bar, which is well stocked with the best Tequilas and Mescals that are produced in the State of Jalisco, not far from Casa Kimberly.
 They serve flights of Tequila or Mescal and offer tasting classes.
-From the bar, there is another wrap around balcony where guests can relax in the day or night and enjoy the view and the ambience.
+From the bar, there is another wrap-around balcony where guests can relax in the day or night and enjoy the view and the ambiance.

-This is a superb, luxury experience in a unique, iconic boutique hotel, deigned and put together with great style and no expense spared.
+This is a superb, luxury experience in a unique, iconic boutique hotel, designed and put together with great style and no expense spared.